MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.1.0/Add-AzureApplicationGatewaySslCertificate.md

 ### -Profile
 Specifies the Azure profile from which this cmdlet reads.
 If you do not specify a profile, this cmdlet reads from the local default profile.
-By default, this cmdlet does not generate any output.

 ```yaml
 Type: AzureSMProfile